Metamorphic Force: Reception

-In Japan, Game Machine listed Metamorphic Force on their September 15, 1993 issue as being the seventeenth most-successful table arcade unit of the month.
-In North America, RePlay reported that Metamorphic Force was the nineteenth most-popular arcade game in December 1993, and Play Meter listed Metamorphic Force to be the 54th most-popular arcade game in January 1994.
+In Japan, Game Machine listed Metamorphic Force as the 17th most successful table arcade unit of September 1993.
+In North America, RePlay listed the game as the 19th most popular arcade game of December 1993, and Play Meter listed it as the 54th most popular arcade game of January 1994.
 In Europe, the game was selling well through January 1994.